 If you are considering a divorce or legal separation, you should obtain competent legal representation.
 Legal Separation Agreements must be well thought through and detailed as such agreements can frequently become the basis for subsequent divorce terms.

 The Legal Separation Process can be as complex as getting a divorce.
 Whether for religious or other reasons if you think a Legal Separation may be the right choice for you, we can help.
 I will explain to you the aspects involved in both legal separations and a divorce so that you can make an informed decision as to which course is the best for you.
-Please call me for a free 30 minute consultation so that I can learn about your case.
+Please call me so that I can learn about your case.